 Autumn paints the countryside a range of beautiful reds, oranges and yellows.
 This view of Loch Chon, to west of the village of Aberfoyle, shows the start of this stunningly colourful season.

-To the west of the National Park, seven-mile-long Loch Eck can be found on the Cowal Peninsula.
+To the west of the National Park, 7-mile-long Loch Eck can be found on the Cowal Peninsula.
 A little known fact is that apart from Loch Lomond, it is the only naturally occurring habitat of the powan, a freshwater whitefish.

 The beautiful snow-covered mountain of Ben Lui, near Tyndrum.
 Many people make the ascent of this fine Munro to a summit of 1130m from Glen Lochay.